 Lisbon offers students a qualified network of both public and private universities and research centers, promoting close collaboration with higher education institutions of international standing (such as MIT or Carnegie Mellon).
-The Lisbon MBA was created through a partnership between the Nova University of Lisbon, the Catholic University of Portugal, and the MIT Sloan School of Management, considered the 52nd best in the world by the Financial Times ranking.
+The Lisbon MBA was created through a partnership between Nova University Lisbon, the Catholic University of Portugal, and the MIT Sloan School of Management, which offers the 6th best MBA in the world according to the Financial Times ranking.
 The Universities and research centers in Lisbon intensively encourage exchange between teachers, students and researchers through various international cooperation programs, especially Erasmus.

-Lisbon offers around 72 students residences, principally located in the city center, with easy access to the various campuses around the city.
+Lisbon offers student residences, principally located in the city center, with easy access to the various campi around the city.
 Lisbon also boasts numerous internationally acclaimed hostels offering high-quality accommodation at reduced prices.

 Lisboners are friendly and spontaneous.
 42% speak two foreign languages and at least 23% speak three.
 The most spoken foreign languages are English, French and Spanish.
 Lisbon is home to numerous communities from Brazil, Cape Verde, Angola, Ukraine, India and China, among others.

 History is present at every corner when we walk through Lisbon’s old neighborhoods of Baixa, Alfama and Castelo.
 At night, you can easily find places to hear Fado, Lisbon’s typical musical genre, recognized by UNESCO as an intangible heritage of humanity in 2011.
 There is always something happening in Lisbon, from major concerts to film and music festivals.
 Lisbon has a wide range of cultural facilities, shops and places of leisure with strong links to the city’s traditional neighborhoods.
 It is a truly creative city with a variety of cultural events and over 75 museums and galleries.